datacamp/courses-introduction-to-python/chapter1.md

 key: bdc52f0e19
 ```

 In the Python script on the right, you can type Python code to solve the exercises.
-If you hit _Submit Answer_, your python script (`script.py`) is executed and the output is shown in the IPython Shell.
-DataCamp checks whether your submission is correct and gives you feedback.
+If you hit _Run Code_ or _Submit Answer_, your python script (`script.py`) is executed and the output is shown in the IPython Shell. _Submit Answer_ checks whether your submission is correct and gives you feedback.

-You can hit _Submit Answer_ as often as you want.
+You can hit _Run Code_ and _Submit Answer_ as often as you want.
 If you're stuck, you can click _Get Hint_, and ultimately _Get Solution_.

 You can also use the IPython Shell interactively by simply typing commands and hitting Enter.
 When you work in the shell directly, your code will not be checked for correctness so it is a great way to experiment.